vdclab/vdclab-wiki/iPTMnet.md

 - The website contains information on Eukaryotic proteins only.
 - The website provides an interactive Cytoscape view for proteins and their modifications.
 - Users can find information about disease and/or phenotypic evidence linked to mutations in post-translationally modified protein residues.
+- Users can model how proteins interact with and without their PTMs.

 ## Ease of use